Text by CLOT Magazine

 Vellum LA is the first physical gallery for NFT-backed digital art in Los Angeles.
-Located on Melrose Ave it aims to meaningfully situate the digital and crypto art communities within the context of art history, while also educating the public on the potential of NFTs to impact the future of art.
-Vellum opened its doors last September, with writer and new media curator and advisor Jesse Damiani and Sinziana Velicescu as the principal curators; the Vellum has recently welcomed Alice Scope as cultural producer.
+Located on Melrose Ave it aims to meaningfully situate the digital and crypto art communities within the context of art history while also educating the public on the potential of NFTs to impact the future of art.
+Vellum opened its doors last September, with writer and new media curator and advisor Jesse Damiani and Sinziana Velicescu as the principal curators; the Vellum has recently welcomed Alice Scope as the cultural producer.

 In Elsewhere is a Negative Mirror, their current exhibition, artists grapple with the possibilities and impossibilities of architecture conceived in a virtual context.
 Decoupled from the laws of spacetime and concerns about utility, these artists can build with abandon—whether toying with scale and dimension, defying the laws of physics, or interpolating properties of light and colour.

 Through new software and creative tools, our ability to create, manipulate, and transform space is changing.
 Importantly, artists can approach the architectural act in ways never before possible.
 As digital realities become ever more intrinsic to our lives, how might our sense of architecture change?
 What constitutes “place” and “structure” in the language of bits, pixels, and screens?